mets/METS-primer/Chapter-3.md

 the Text Encoding Initiative (TEI) or in the Encoded Archival Description (EAD).

-### Attributes of the METS header {#attributes-of-the-mets-header .unnumbered}

-ID (*ID/O*): This attribute uniquely identifies the element within the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-For more information on using ID attributes for internal and external linking see Chapter 4.

-ADMID (IDREFS/O): Contains the ID attribute values of the `<techMD>`, `<sourceMD>`, `<rightsMD>` and/or `<digiprovMD>` elements within the `<amdSec>` of the METS document that contain administrative metadata pertaining to the METS document itself.
-For more information on using METS IDREFS and IDREF type attributes for internal linking, see Chapter 4 of the METS Primer.

-CREATEDATE (*dateTime/O*): Records the date/time the METS document was created.

-LASTMODDATE (*dateTime/O*): Is used to indicate the date/time the METS document was last modified.

-RECORDSTATUS (*string/O*): Specifies the status of the METS document.
-It is used for internal processing purposes.

 ### Elements contained in the METS header

 The `<metsHdr>` may include: document author or agent, any alternative